 Postal correspondence should be mailed to: Biology Graduate Program Adviser, Department of Biological Science (MH-282), California State University Fullerton, 800 N. State College Avenue, Fullerton, CA 92834 USA.

-Departmental Evaluation Process
+Program Evaluation Process

 2. When all 3 evaluations are received, the Graduate Adviser reviews the evaluations and the application and makes a decision whether to admit the applicant or not.
 Applications may be rejected because they are incomplete, because the applicant fails to meet departmental or University admission criteria, or because no faculty member agreed to accept the applicant into his/her lab.

 3. Applicants are notified of the final decision by email and follow-up letter as soon as possible.
 We aim to make all decisions by early December (spring entry) and early May (fall entry).
 Applicants who have been admitted and who expressed an interest in working as a teaching associate or graduate assistant will be sent a separate application form.